Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-08-22 - Interrupt Priority and Creating Processes.md

 #### User Mode to Kernel Mode
 + interrupt from a user process (or outside the CPU like a device depending on priority)
+	+ Asynchronous - leads to device ISR
+	+ Synchronous

 ### Privileged instructions
 These can be anything that could interfere with the kernel's function and management.

+Examples:

 + Change PSW register state
 + Access memory outside allocated bounds
 	+ See [[Lecture 10-20-22 - Memory]] for a talk about bounds in memory
 + Send IO commands
 + Jump directly to kernel without a secure method

 If a user executes a privileged instruction without kernel mode it will trigger an interrupt which will *deal* with he offending process.
+The offending Process is usually killed.

 ## Process API
 ### Creation